 - General.
-At approximately 8:15 AM, there will be two mandatory meetings: one for all noninstructor drivers conducted at Pit Lane (see Appendix D for location) and another for instructors conducted upstairs in the Timing & Scoring Tower.
+At approximately 8:15 AM, there will be two mandatory meetings: one for all non-instructor drivers conducted at Pit Lane (see Appendix D for location) and another for instructors under the Tower.
 Stay alert for scheduling announcements.
-During the driver's meeting, there'll be a review of safety procedures, passing rules, flags, etc. At the end of the driver's meeting, if you're assigned to the green or yellow run group and have been assigned an instructor, you'll receive a card with the instructor's name and car description, and on the back a short questionnaire, rating the instructor.
+During the driver's meeting, there'll be a review of safety procedures, passing rules, flags, etc. At the end of the driver's meeting, if you're assigned to the green or yellow run group and have been assigned an instructor, you'll receive a card with the instructor's name and car description, and on the back a short questionnaire, rating the instructional program, to be completed after your last track session and returned to the Chief Instructor.
 There will be a box for the card on the ground floor of the Timing & Scoring Tower. - After the driver's meeting, find your instructor (if applicable) to get acquainted, go over questions and arrange where to meet when it's your turn to drive on the track. - All requests to be moved to a lower (less experienced) Run Group will be promptly considered.
 See the VP-Driver's Ed or Chief Instructor if you have a question.